GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 - Possible valuess for `context.getResourceType()` are: User, Group, FidoDevice, Fido2Device
 - `context.getAccessToken()` is a shortcut method that will give you the access token the caller employed to issue the service call
+- The `passthrough` field in `context` is an empty `java.util.HashMap` that can be used to carry values from this method to `rejectedResourceOperationResponse`
 - Note that for resource creation operation, `entity` basically contains the same data supplied in the POST payload.
 In this case, `entity` has not originated from the database and has not been persisted either
 - For the case of modification, retrieval and removal, `entity` contains the data currently stored in the database for the resource in question
 - Since many values come from Java code, you can always do `getClass().getName()` to get an idea of what type of variables you are dealing with